silentfuzzle/Cue-Masher/README.md

     <KeyName>1</KeyName>
     <SoundName>Milky Way</SoundName>
     <Stoppable>1</Stoppable>
+    <Toggleable>0</Toggleable>
 </Sound>
 ```

 ### CSV Format (deprecated)

 The current version of Cue Masher isn't set up to read or write CSV files anymore, but the code for this still exists in the code base.
-Under the .cuemasher CSV file format, the ',' isn't a supported key and file paths and sound names with commas in them will not be read correctly.
+Under the .cuemasher CSV file format, the ',' isn't a supported key, the Toggleable attribute isn't supported, and file paths and sound names with commas in them will not be read correctly.
 Each line should be formatted as follows:

 [Full path to the sound file, .wav only, no commas],[the key code of the keyboard key],[the name of the key to display in the GUI, no commas],[the name of the sound to display in the GUI, no commas],[0 if the sound can't be stopped with the Spacebar, 1 if it can]